opengate

 License & Subscription Costs

 License costs are the simplest line item and the most misleading.
 The quoted per-seat price rarely reflects the actual per-seat cost once the organization needs features locked behind higher tiers — advanced reporting, workflow automation, API access, or storage beyond default limits.
 Many CRM platforms use a tiered model where the features most enterprises need are only available at the second or third pricing tier.
 Seat count also grows: a CRM that starts at 20 seats will typically expand to 50-80 within two years as departments beyond the initial sales team request access.
 Multi-year contract discounts can reduce per-seat costs but introduce lock-in risk.
 The correct analysis is to model subscription costs over five years, assuming realistic tier upgrades and seat growth, and compare that trajectory — not the year-one price — across vendors.
+Scoring this trajectory alongside the harder-to-see cost categories is exactly what a structured vendor selection framework is for.

 Implementation Labor